benJsei123/Flyfighter-1/README.md

 - With an increasing score, *difficulty* will increase (increasing opponent spawn probability and opponent shooting frequency)
 - Make sure to collect enough *powerups* to be able to keep up with your opponents.
 - You will encounter 3 types of *opponents*: An easy opponent that just shoots you, a moving opponent who shoots and chases you, a tanky opponent who shoots you and has extra heartpoints.
 - At one point in the game all your stats will be maxed out and only your skills will help you to achieve a higher score.
-Have fun!
+Have fun and try to beat my high score!

 ## Special feature(s)